 Coding Academy Instructor

 If you can decipher “PB&J,” then without a doubt you can start coding, as in writing a computer program, says Devin Cook, a computer science professor at Sacramento State.
-He will lead the Coding Academy, one of the newest offerings in the 2017 Summer Academies for High School Students.
+He led the new Coding Academy in 2017 and it proved so popular, a second class was added to meet the demand.

 “Students might believe that computer science is difficult or complicated or frustrating,” Cook says, “but if they can write down how to make a peanut butter and jelly sandwich, they can program a computer.
 It’s the same exact thing.”